 Can my pet have dental work paid for?

 Your pet will be covered for dental treatment as long as it is a direct result of an accident or injury to your pet.
-Any dentistry as the result of an illness or cosmetic and routine dentistry or on our lower levels of cover is excluded.
+Any dentistry as the result of an illness or cosmetic and routine dentistry is excluded.

 Please note: Teeth cleaning is not covered under our policies.